The Untold Truth Of Alice In Chains

 Advertisement

-Alice in Chains were a part of the Seattle music scene, playing live gigs in the Pacific Northwest until they got the opportunity to create a demo and sign with Columbia Records.
-The label was intrigued by the band and lent its support wholeheartedly, something that helped them get noticed pretty quickly.
+Alice in Chains were a part of the Seattle music scene, playing live gigs in the Pacific Northwest until it got the opportunity to create a demo and sign with Columbia Records.
+The label was intrigued by the band and lent its support wholeheartedly, something that helped it get noticed pretty quickly.
 But while the band did pretty well for itself publicly, behind the scenes, its members tried to deal with differences within the group.

 Advertisement